Rapidfacture/rf-api/README.md

 Note:
 * there are no url parameters used; the correspondig `http Factory` transfers a json objects to the API methods; this obj should include everything
+* http Factory and rf-api use both http POST method for communication to avoid URL issues with GET method
+* in case a GET method is technically required e.g. download a file use "realGet" in API settings
+* To avoid collision in namespace between get and post methods name the call on http layer will be completed automatically with 'post-' or 'get-'
 * name your request properly

 ```js